raiderx/users-java-ee-6-web-app/README.md

 Java EE 6 Web Application
 =========================

+This project is my first attempt to develop an application for Java EE 6.

 The application represents user list with ability to:

 - view list of existing users,